[General curriculum vitae]

 under Michael Procter.

-In Italy I have sung with Geoff George in the European Choirs,
+In Italy, 1994 to 1996, I sang with Geoff George in the European Choirs,

 and briefly with the Cammerata Polifonica of Milan, under Ruben